go-delve/delve/README.md

   * `vars` - Prints the name and value of all package variables in the app.
 Any variable that is not local or arg is considered a package variables

 * `exit` - Exit the debugger.

+### Tips and troubleshooting

+#### OS X

+##### Eliminating codesign authorization prompt during builds

+If you're prompted for authorization when running `make` using your self-signed certificate, try the following:

+* Open application “Keychain Access” (/Applications/Utilities/Keychain Access.app)
+* Double-click on the private key corresponding to your self-signed certificate (dlv-cert in the example)
+* Choose the "Access Control" tab
+* Click the [+] under "Always allow access by these applications", and choose `/usr/bin/codesign` from the Finder dialog
+* Click the "Save changes" button

+##### Eliminating "Developer tools access" prompt running delve

+If you are prompted with this when running `dlv`:

+    "Developer tools access needs to take control of another process for debugging to continue.
+Type your password to allow this"

+Try running `DevToolsSecurity -enable` to eliminate the prompt.
+See `man DevToolsSecurity` for more information.

 ### Upcoming features